 Children's Bible

 Materials for making sheep

-This session is based on the window in the south-west corner of the church, with the picture of the Good Shepherd and the inscription, 'I am the good Shepherd'.
-There are no records of who, if anyone, this window commemorates.
+This session is based on the window in the chancel with the picture of the Good Shepherd.
 Before the children arrive you will need to hide some small cut out sheep around the church.